Configuring CA Properties

 At each CA in the hierarchy, you must define publication points for certificates issued by that CA. These publication points allow access to that CA’s certificate and CRL.
 The following protocols can be used when defining publication points:

-• Hypertext Transfer Protocol (HTTP) URLs
+- Hypertext Transfer Protocol (HTTP) URLs

 HTTP URLs are used for both internal and external publication points.
 The advantage of HTTP URLs is that there is little lag time between publication and availability.
 Once you publish an updated CRL or CA certificate to an HTTP URL, it is immediately available for download by PKI-enabled applications.
-In addition, HTTP URLs can typically be downloaded by clients behind firewalls and those who are not full AD DS clients, including those running an operating system earlier than Microsoft Windows 2000 and non-Microsoft clients.
+In addition, HTTP URLs can typically be downloaded by clients behind firewalls and those who are not full AD DS clients, including those running an operating system earlier than Microsoft Windows 2000 and non-Microsoft clients. - Lightweight Directory Access Protocol (LDAP) URL

 A CA certificate or CRL that is published to an LDAP URL is by default published into the configuration naming context of AD DS.
 This means that the CRL or CA certificate is available at all domain controllers in the forest.
 Although the default LDAP location references AD DS, you can publish a CA certificate or CRL to any LDAP directory, such as Active Directory Lightweight Directory Services.
-There are two disadvantages to using the default LDAP URL location:
+There are two disadvantages to using the default LDAP URL location: - It can take some time for CRLs or CA certificates to fully replicate to all domain controllers in the forest.
+The actual time depends on your network’s replication latency, especially when the replication must take place between sites and not only between domain controllers in the same site.

-• Non-support of the AD DS related LDAP URLs can lead to delays in CRL or CA certificate retrieval.
+- Non-support of the AD DS related LDAP URLs can lead to delays in CRL or CA certificate retrieval.
 If the default LDAP URL is the first URL in the URL listing, a non–AD DS enabled client will time out for ten seconds before it moves on to the next available URL.

 The decision as to which protocols to implement for CRL or CA certificate publication points depends on the frequency at which you publish CRLs, the protocols allowed to traverse network firewalls, and your network’s operating systems.
 To ensure maximum availability, the URLs should be ordered so that the most common protocol used for CRL or CA certificate retrieval is listed first in the CDP extension.
 Other protocols are then listed in their order of usage.